Political involvement

 Yellow page hero image

 Teachers have varied political views.
-The ATA encourages teachers to join in the political process.
+The ATA encourages teachers to advocate on issues, including as part of the political process.
+Teachers are not required to be nonpartisan.

 Here are five ideas for getting involved: